-We sourced test turn around time from Leighl et al211which reported a median turn around time of 9 days for liquid biopsy and 15 days for tissue biopsy.
-For test-turn around time for tissue re-biopsy we assumed that the turn around time would be 68.6% (10.5 days/15.3 days, sourced from Yang et al178) of that of a first time biopsy, for a estimated re-biopsy turn around of 10.29 days.
-This parameter was not varied in the probabilistic analysis.
+We sourced test turnaround time from Leighl et al,207 who reported a median turnaround time of 9 days for liquid biopsy testing and 15 days for tissue testing.
+For tissue rebiopsy, we assumed that the turnaround time would be 68.6% that of a first biopsy (10.5 days/15.3 days; sourced from Yang et al178), resulting in an estimated turnaround time for rebiopsy test results of 10.29 days.
+We did not vary this parameter in the probabilistic analysis.

-Mean Age and Sex of individuals diagnosed with NSCLC
+Mean Age and Sex of People Diagnosed With NSCLC

-We sourced mean age and the percent female from the study conducted by Hwang et al.201 The authors report a mean age of 68.8.
-The study does not report standard deviation for the whole cohort but only for subgroups.
-We estimate the standard deviation of the sample by pooling the reported standard deviations by sample size.
-We assumed the mean age of the cohort was normally distributed and estimated to be 68.8 (68.3;69.3).
-The percentage of the cohort that was female was sourced from Araghi et al.200 The authors report that 48.1% (28,827/59,969) of individuals diagnosed with NSCLC were female.
+We sourced the mean age of people with NSCLC and the percentage of females with NSCLC from Hwang et al,201 who reported a mean age of 68.8 years.
+However, the study reported standard deviations only for subgroups, not the entire cohort.
+We estimated the standard deviation of the sample by pooling the reported standard deviations by sample size.
+We assumed the mean age of the cohort was normally distributed, resulting in an estimated age of 68.8 years (95% CI, 68.3; 9.3).
+We sourced the percentage of the cohort that was female from Araghi et al,200 who reported that 48.1% (28,827/59,969) of people diagnosed with NSCLC were female.

-Probability of receiving treatment
+Probability of Receiving Treatment

-We sourced the probability that an individual received treatment after an advanced NSCLC diagnosis from Stock-Martineau et al.214 The study reports rate of treatment received for individuals diagnosed with NSCLC, at an Ontario hospital, stratified by date of diagnosis and whether an individual was EGFR-positive or ALK-positive.
+We sourced the probability that a person would receive treatment after a diagnosis of advanced NSCLC from Stock-Martineau et al.212 The study reported rate of treatment received for people diagnosed with NSCLC at an Ontario hospital, stratified by date of diagnosis and whether a person was EGFR-positive or ALK-positive.

-We used the data from individuals diagnosed between 2015-2018 (Cohorts B + C in Table 2 of Stock-Martineau et al).
-555 of these individuals had a known treatment decision (Cohort B = 463 + Cohort C = 92), 348 of which received treatment (Cohort B = 287 + Cohort C = 61).
+We used the data from people diagnosed between 2015 and 2018 (cohorts B and C in Table 2 of Stock-Martineau et al278).
+Of these, 555 had a known treatment decision (463 [cohort B] + 92 [cohort C]); of those, 348 received treatment (287 [cohort B] + 61 [cohort C]).

-From Table 3 of Stock-Martineau et al we know that there were 65 individuals who were EGFR-positive (Cohort B = 42 + Cohort C = 9) or ALK-positive (Cohort B = 12 + Cohort C = 2).
-Of these individuals 58 received 1^{st} line treatment (Cohort B EGFR = 38 + Cohort C EGFR = 7 + Cohort B ALK = 11 + Cohort C ALK = 2).
-This results in a probability of receiving treatment for those with an actionable genomic alteration to be equal to 58/65, this was assumed to be binomially distributed for an estimate of 89.2% (95% CI; 81.5%; 95.4%).
-To calculate the probability of receiving treatment for those without an actionable genomic alteration detected we exclude those with an actionable genomic alteration for an estimate of (348-58)/(555-65).
-We assumed this probability was binomially distributed for an estimate of 59.2% (95% CI, 54.9%; 63.5%).
+From Table 3 of Stock-Martineau et al,278 we know that 65 patients were EGFR-positive (42 [cohort B] + 9 [cohort C]) or ALK-positive (12 [cohort B] + 2 [cohort C]).
+Of these, 58 received first-line treatment (38 [cohort B, EGFR-positive] + 7 [cohort C, EGFR-positive] + 11 [cohort B, ALK-positive] + 2 [cohort C, ALK-positive]).
+These data result in a probability of a person with an actionable genomic alteration receiving treatment of 89.2% (58/65); we assumed this value to be binomially distributed (95% CI, 81.5%; 95.4%).
+To calculate the probability of a person without a detected actionable genomic alteration receiving treatment, we excluded those with a detected actionable genomic alteration, resulting in an estimated probability of 59.2% ([348 - 58]/[555 - 65]).
+We assumed this probability was binomially (95% CI, 54.9%; 63.5%).

-The study by Stock-Martineau et al observes an increase in the uptake of treatment between individuals diagnosed between 2009-2012 and individuals diagnosed between 2015-2018.
-We conducted a scenario analysis where 100% of individuals decide to receive treatment.
+Stock-Martineau et al212 observed an increase in the uptake of treatment between people diagnosed between 2009 and 2012 and those diagnosed between 2015 and 2018.
+We conducted a scenario analysis in which 100% of people decide to receive treatment.